Forensic Science

 Classes

-Essentials of Forensic Science (SCI 108): an introduction to the application of science to criminal and civil cases, including an overview of forensic chemistry, forensic biochemistry, and other sub-disciplines in forensics.
-Special emphasis will be placed on the techniques of sampling a crime scene and the use of physical evidence to help solve cases.
-Learn about evidence, what it is, where it can be found, where it comes from, how to analyze it, and how valuable it is in a criminal case.
+Essentials of Forensic Science (SCI 108): an introduction to the application of science to criminal and civil cases.
+Including an overview of forensic chemistry, forensic biochemistry, and other sub-disciplines in forensics.
+Special emphasis will be placed on the techniques of sampling a crime scene.
+The use of physical evidence to help solve cases will also be a focus.
+Learn about evidence, what it is, where it can be found, and where it comes from.
+Also, how to analyze it, and how valuable it is in a criminal case.

-Forensic Science II: Death Analysis (SCI 208): is designed to give students an appreciation of the underlying science associated with certain aspects of a forensic investigation.
+Forensic Science II: Death Analysis (SCI 208): is designed to give students an appreciation of the science associated with areas of a forensic investigation.
 It can be taken independently of or concurrently with SCI 108; SCI 108 is not a prerequisite for taking SCI 208.
-Following a brief introductory presentation of the basics of human anatomy and physiology, SCI 208 covers the following major topics: firearms and ballistics, explosives, forensic osteology, forensic odontology, bloodstain pattern analysis, forensic radiography, traumatic death and pathology, mass disaster (airline crash), and MVAs (motor vehicle accidents).
-There are two underlying themes in the course: ‘What kills people?,’ and ‘What happens to a body after death?’ (e.g., decomposition, mummification, cremation).
-The labs are associated with several of the major topics, with heavy emphasis on analysis of human skeletal remains and bloodstain pattern analysis.
-Real specimens are used in many cases, including the lab involving the external examination of a human body (cadaver) as a preface to autopsy.
+After a brief introductory presentation of the basics of human anatomy and physiology.
+SCI 208 covers many topics, including firearms and ballistics, explosives, forensic osteology, and forensic odontology.
+As well as bloodstain pattern analysis, forensic radiography, traumatic death, and pathology.
+Mass disasters (airline crashes) and MVAs (motor vehicle accidents) will also be covered.
+There are two underlying themes in the course: ‘What kills people?’ and ‘What happens to a body after death?’.
+The labs are associated with several major topics shown above.
+With heavy emphasis on analysis of human skeletal remains and bloodstain pattern analysis.
+Real specimens are used in many cases.
+These include the lab involving an external examination of a cadaver as a preface to autopsy.

 Will my classes transfer?